 The best part?

 We could touch and photograph as much as we wanted.
 (I don’t know if it is an Arizona thing but after both Pima and Taliesin West, I am in love with their approach to museums!).
 I have been to lots of historic homes and this is the first time I have been able to sit on the furniture, to touch walls, it is fantastic!

 Frank Lloyd Wright was heavily influenced by the work of Friedrich Fröbel, the creator of kindergarten and educational toys that used “visual materials to reconstruct a successful system to teach young children about art, design, mathematics, and nature.”

 Once we began touring the house and grounds, we were able to see geometric shapes (which after 79 years are still in style) and Asian touches throughout.
 See if you can spot them in the photos I’ve shared.

 What Mr. Misadventures and I loved the most is how much natural light the house had, just gorgeous!
-Although natural light means the sun, so I am not sure this would be my favorite place to visit in the summer (they do have air conditioning), it is FLW’s winter home for a reason!
+Although natural light also means sun, so I am not sure this would be my favorite place to visit in the summer (they do have air conditioning), it is FLW’s winter home for a reason!

-This was FLW’s office and he could work in it all day without any lights!
+This was Frank Lloyd Wright's office and he could work in it all day without any lights!